bennyhuo/KotlinBlogTranslation/original/Kotlin 1.0 Beta Candidate is Out!.md

 <p></p>
 {% endraw %}

 <strong>Nothing-returning functions</strong>.
-When a function is known to throw an exception or loop forever, it’s return type may be <code>Nothing</code>, which means that it never returns normally.
+When a function is known to throw an exception or loop forever, it’s return type may be `Nothing`, which means that it never returns normally.
 To make the tooling smarter, we require that such functions always have their return type specified explicitly:

 {% raw %}
 <p></p>